apurvamalankar806-sketch/Sleep-Health-Lifestyle-Analyser/README.md

 ![Status](https://img.shields.io/badge/Status-In%20Progress-orange)

 ## About
-An end-to-end data science project combining Exploratory Data Analysis and Machine Learning to understand and predict sleep quality based on lifestyle and health factors.
+An end-to-end Data Science project combining Exploratory Data Analysis and Machine Learning to understand and predict sleep quality based on lifestyle and health factors.